HL7/smart-app-launch/fsh/ig-data/input/pages/scopes-and-launch-context.md

 ### Standalone apps

 Standalone apps that launch outside the EHR do not have any EHR context at the outset.
-These apps must explicitly request EHR context by using the following
+These apps must explicitly request EHR context.
+The EHR SHOULD provide the requested context if requested by the following scopes:
-scopes:

 #### Requesting context with scopes